Constantine Cavarnos

 Schemamonk Constantine Cavarnos (1918, Boston – March 3, 2011, Florence, Arizona) was an American philosopher, Byzantinist, and Eastern Orthodox monk.

 Early life and education

 Cavarnos was born in Boston in 1918.
 He graduated from Harvard University in 1948 with a doctorate in philosophy.

 Career

 Cavarnos taught philosophy at Tufts University, the University of North Carolina, and Wheaton College.
 In 1956, he founded and became director of the Institute for Byzantine and Modern Greek Studies (IBMGS) in Belmont, Massachusetts.
-In 1978, he joined Hellenic College Holy Cross Greek Orthodox School of Theology in Brookline, Massachusetts, as a professor of philosophy, later becaming professor of Byzantine art.
+In 1978, he joined Hellenic College Holy Cross Greek Orthodox School of Theology in Brookline, Massachusetts, as a professor of philosophy, later becoming professor of Byzantine art.
 He has also lectured at various Orthodox seminaries.

-He died on March 3, 2011, at St. Anthony's Greek Orthodox Monastery in Florence, Arizona.
+He died on March 3, 2011, at St. Anthony's Greek Orthodox Monastery (SAGOM) in Florence, Arizona.

 Publications

 Cavarnos has written almost 100 books and various papers on philosophy, theology, history, among other topics.

 His 15-volume Modern Orthodox Saints series consists of the following titles.